BYU INDEPENDENT STUDY ORGAN COURSES (“Organ Certification”) (Offered by BYU Independent Study)

-THE BYU YOUNG MUSICIANS SUMMERFESTIVAL (BYU Conferences and Workshops)
+THE BYU YOUNG MUSICIANS SUMMERFESTIVAL (Offered by BYU Conferences and Workshops)

 The BYU Young Musicians SummerFestival is a workshop for young instrumentalists and vocalists ages 14–18 who want to improve their musical skills and talents.
 It is a six-day musical experience with instruction in more than 20 instruments, including voice.
 Instruction is by School of Music faculty and guest instructors, and is offered at the beginning level for pianists who want to study organ, and also at the intermediate and advanced levels.
 Several BYU organ majors have began their organ studies with the SummerFestival.

 Workshop Package: $440 (includes daily lunch), plus optional food and housing package $235 (housing and all meals).
 Counselors provide excellent supervision.